-The comparison-based approach works well in ranking captions, showing stable accuracy and alignment with human judgment over several tests.
-Its reliability matches earlier findings supporting ranked scales for evaluations where clear metrics are hard to set up.
+The comparison-based approach works well for ranking captions, showing stable accuracy and alignment with human judgment over several tests.
+Its reliability matches earlier findings supporting ranked scales for evaluations where clear metrics are difficult to set up.